White Sox vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- The White Sox have played as the favorite in five of their past 10 games and won two of those contests.
+- The White Sox have been underdogs five times over their past 10 games and lost every one of those contests.

 White Sox Betting Records & Stats

-- The White Sox have won three of the seven games they were listed as the moneyline favorite this season (42.9%).
+- The White Sox have been victorious in two of the nine contests they have been chosen as underdogs in this season.

-- Chicago has a 3-4 record (winning 42.9% of its games) when playing as moneyline favorites of -115 or shorter.
+- This season, Chicago has won two of its eight games when it's the underdog by at least -105 on the moneyline.

-- The White Sox have an implied moneyline win probability of 53.5% in this matchup.
+- The moneyline set for this matchup implies the White Sox have a 51.2% chance of coming away with a victory in the contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.